deenski/eval_kit_ble_client_demo/README.md

  *  change lines 99 & 100 in variant.h to:
  *  #define PIN_SERIAL1_RX       (15)
  *  #define PIN_SERIAL1_TX       (17)
- *  For Sparkfun Pro nRF52840 Mini, Char Write may not work
  *
  *  Sketch connects to first Eval Kit found and then determines
  *  if the sensor is a one or two axis sensor.
 Enables stretch